PaddlePaddle/PaddleSeg/docs/pr/pr/style.md

    1. Add "`The xxx implementation based on PaddlePaddle.`";
    2. Add "`The original article refers to`" + author name and article name + article link;
-   3. Add parameter list, arrage them in the following order: `num_classes, backbone, backbone_indices,..., align_corners, pretrained`.
-The order of other other intermediate parameters can be adjusted freely;
-   4. Parameter names should have meaning: Try to avoid names with no obvious meaning, such as n, m, aa, unless it follows the original implementation;
-   5. Specify the parameter type.
+   3. Specify the parameter type.
 If it is optional, then add `optional` keyward, and then add "`Default: xx`" at the end of the parameter comment.
-   6. If possible, you can further add `Returns, Raises` to explain the return value of the function/method and possible errors.
+   4. If possible, you can further add `Returns, Raises` to explain the return value of the function/method and possible errors.

 ```python
 @manager.MODELS.add_component